pranav-ap/blog/content/posts/propositional-logic.md

 It begins from a known set of sentences, some of which are **facts** (single positive literals) and the rest are implications ($x \implies y$).
 If all the premises of an implication are known to be true, then its conclusion is added to the knowledge base as a fact.

-This is an application of modus ponens.
+Forward chaining is an application of modus ponens.
 This process continues until the query *q* is added to the KB or until no inferences can be made.
-This procedure is both sound and complete.

 Forward chaining is an example of **data-driven reasoning**.